johnandrea/ancestry-matches-to-csv/README.md

 The second works on files from the account owner's pages of shared matches.

 - Requires Python 3.6+
-- Assumes input names are UTF-8
+- Assumes input names are UTF-8, page text is English.

 ## Usage ##